-Although The Beatles were dealing with inner turmoil at the time, they still managed to pull everything together for their self-titled double album.
-The final recording session for The Beatles took place on October 14, 1968, as well as the beginning of the final mixing session.
+Although The Beatles were dealing with inner turmoil at the time, they still managed to pull everything together for their self-titled “White Album” with the famously minimalist cover.

-The final product garnered mixed reviews at the time of its release, but over time it established itself as a strong record even by the Beatles’ standards with several great standout tracks, including “Back in the U.S.S.R.”, “Ob-La-Di, Ob-La-Da”, “While My Guitar Gently Weeps”, “Happiness Is a Warm Gun”, “Blackbird”, and “Helter Skelter”.
+The final product of The Beatles garnered mixed reviews at the time of its release, but over time it established itself as a strong record even by the Beatles’ standards with several standout tracks like “While My Guitar Gently Weeps”, “Back in the U.S.S.R.”, and “Helter Skelter”.

 1. Ringo Starr wasn’t present for the mixing

 Ringo Starr in London, July 8, 1968.
 (AP Photo)

 Ringo has at times carried a reputation as the weak link in the Beatles.
 Whether or not that’s true or fair, this detail certainly does nothing to dispute that argument.

 According to the book The Beatles Recording Sessions, Ringo left Abbey Road Studios on the morning of October 14 for a two-week vacation with his family in Sardinia.
 So he played literally no role in the final mix or mastering of the album.
 This could explain why one of his only writing credits, “Don’t Pass Me By”, got shoved right into the middle of the track listing.

 2. The very last session lasted 24 straight hours

 From left, John Lennon, Paul McCartney, George Harrison and Ringo Starr of The Beatles are shown in February 1968.
 (AP Photo)